Eastpoint Recovery Phone Harassment?

 Credit counseling supplies you with necessary support and guidance as it relates to debts, budgeting, and debt management.
 Credit counseling organizations have trained counselors who discuss people’s financial situations with them and educate them on things like budgeting and management.
 A credit counselor seeks to help you avoid bankruptcy, and even negotiate with your creditors to decrease interest rates.

 The statute of limitations is a law that dictates to a debt collector how long it would be possible to sue a debtor over a delinquent debt.
-In most states it would take three to six years, but it can be longer, depending on the state.
-So when next a debt collector calls you to collect a debt, you must check if the debt has expired.
+In most states, it would take three to six years, but it can be longer, depending on the state.
+So, the next time a debt collector calls you to collect a debt, you must check if the debt has expired.

 That the statute of limitations has expired doesn’t mean that the debt collector won’t still come after you to pay, but those calls must respect the law, and they must inform you that your debt is beyond the statute of limitations.
-You can, however, send a cease and desist letter to the debt collector asking them to stop contacting you, then ask for a verification of the debt and the details of the date for payment.
+You can, however, send a cease-and-desist letter to the debt collector asking them to stop contacting you, then ask for verification of the debt and the details of the date for payment.

 Who is Eastpoint Recovery?